Fox School of Business – Temple University - Executive MBA

-Temple University Executive MBA students complete a series of 16 courses during this 16-month program.
+Beginning with a four day residency, Temple University Executive MBA students complete a series of 16 courses during the 16-month program.
 Courses that are taught during the weekend sessions include contemporary corporate strategy, enterprise financial management, leading and managing teams and individuals, risk management and strategic cost analysis for enterprise management.

-Members of the Temple University Executive MBA Class averaged 41 years of age and 17 years of work experience upon matriculation.
-The average number of years of managerial experience for members of the Class of 2012 was nine at the time of application.
-Finally, 35% of the EMBA class is female.
-While class size fluctuates year to year, the program aims to enroll roughly 30 students per year.
+Recent figures show that members of the Temple University Executive MBA Class averaged 39 years of age and 15 years of work experience upon matriculation.
+The average number of years of work experience for members of the most recent graduating class was fifteen at the time of application.
+Finally, 37 percent of the EMBA class identifies as female.
+Around 20 percent of the 2016 class received corporate scholarships.
+While class size fluctuates year to year, the program reported 43 students.

 Temple University Executive MBA candidates are automatically considered for merit-based scholarships based on their application materials.
+Additionally, Temple undergrad alumni receive a 5 percent tuition scholarship.
 The Corporate Partner Scholarship Program allows students to save money on tuition if their company sends more than one employee to the program.
 If two students from the same company attend, each is given a four-percent tuition break.
 For each additional student from the same company, Fox covers another two-percent of the cost of tuition for each student.
 Full-time graduate students, including EMBA students, and those registered at least half-time are eligible for federal loans of up to $20,500.